Hákon Haraldsson

-Hákon Arnar Haraldsson (born 10 April 2003) is an Icelandic professional footballer who plays as a midfielder for Danish Superliga club Copenhagen and the Iceland national team.
+Hákon Arnar Haraldsson (born 10 April 2003) is an Icelandic professional footballer who plays as an attacking midfielder or winger for French Ligue 1 club Lille and the Iceland national team.

 Club career

-Hákon Arnar is a youth academy graduate of Icelandic club ÍA.
+Hákon is a youth academy graduate of Icelandic club ÍA.
 He made his senior debut for the club on 26 February 2019 in a 6–0 league cup win against Stjarnan.

-In June 2019, Hákon Arnar joined youth academy of Danish club Copenhagen.
-On 21 May 2021, club announced that he have signed a new contract with the club until June 2026.
+In June 2019, Hákon joined youth academy of Danish club Copenhagen.
+On 21 May 2021, club announced that he had signed a new contract with the club until June 2026.
 He made his senior debut for the club on 29 July 2021 in a 5–0 UEFA Europa Conference League qualifying round win against Torpedo-BelAZ Zhodino.

+On 17 July 2023, Hákon signed for French Ligue 1 club Lille, on a five-year contract running until 30 June 2028.
+The financial details of the transfer include an initial and base fee of €12 million and a maximum of €5 million add-ons depending on sporting conditions.

 International career

-Hákon Arnar is a current Icelandic youth national team player.
-On 2 September 2021, he scored twice in his team's 2–1 win over Belarus in 2023 UEFA European Under-21 Championship qualification stage.

-Hákon Arnar made his Iceland senior team debut on 2 June 2022 in a 2–2 draw against Israel.
+Hákon Arnar is an Icelandic youth international.
+On 2 September 2021, he scored twice in his team's 2–1 victory against Belarus in 2023 UEFA European Under-21 Championship qualification stage.
+He made his Iceland senior team debut on 2 June 2022 in a 2–2 draw against Israel.

 Personal life

-Hákon Arnar was born into a family of footballers.
+Hákon was born into a family of footballers.
 His parents Haraldur Ingólfsson and Jónína Víglundsdóttir are former national team players.
-His brother Tryggvi Hrafn is also a professional footballer.
+His brothers Tryggvi Hrafn and Haukur Andri are also professional footballers.